TodePond/Lilypad/README.md

 ## Contribute

 If you would like to suggest a change, you can **submit a pull request**.
 Just click "edit" on a file, make your changes, and then submit the request.
-If you want to change multiple files, you can continue editing your pull request's branch.
-When you're ready, mark the request as "ready to review".
+If you want to change multiple files, you can continue editing your pull request's branch with further changes.

 You can also **[raise an issue](https://github.com/TodePond/TheLilypad/issues/new)** to suggest something that could be improved.